geological-survey-of-queensland/geological-properties-database/README.md

 * See [sosa:Observation](https://www.w3.org/TR/vocab-ssn/#SOSAObservation)

 ##### Survey vs Observation - what's the difference?
-For clarity, a 'Survey' is a singlular activity that may contain one or many 'Observations'.
+For clarity, a 'Survey' is a singular activity that may be comprised of one or many actions, i.e. 'Observations' and 'Samplings'.
 Essentially, a Survey is a collection of observations, or an [_Observation Collection_](https://www.w3.org/TR/vocab-ssn-ext/#sosa:ObservationCollection).
 For example, a 'Geophysical Observation Collection' may contain both magnetic observations and radiometric observations.

 Further examples of Surveys and their potential Observations are shown below.